China Democratic League: People's Republic of China

-Its chairman Zhang Lan served as the vice chairman of Central People's Government of the People's Republic of China from 1949 to 1954.
+After the founding of the People's Republic of China in 1949, the Chinese Communist Party (CCP) became the ruling party.
+Mao Zedong proposed that the eight democratic parties, including the China Democratic League, should continue to exist.
+The CCP assured the CDL that it would maintain organizational independence and equal legal status, and that it would not interfere in the independence or day-to-day affairs of the democratic parties.

+Representatives of the CDL—including Zhang Lan, Shen Junru, Zhang Bojun, Luo Longji, Zhang Dongsun, Shi Liang, Chu Tunan, and Fei Xiaotong—attended the First Plenary Session of the Chinese People's Political Consultative Conference.
+Zhang Lan was concurrently elected Vice Chairman of the Central People's Government.
+Shen Junru became Vice Chairman of the National Committee of the CPPCC and President of the Supreme People's Court of the People's Republic of China, while Zhang Bojun, Shi Liang, and Hu Yuzhi were appointed ministers of the Government Administration Council.

+As a minor party led by the CCP, the CDL put forward the principle of "long-term coexistence and mutual supervision" to define relations between the CCP and the democratic parties.
+This principle was formally affirmed at the 8th National Congress of the Chinese Communist Party on September 15, 1956.

 In 1997, the League adopted a constitution, which stipulated that its program was "to hold high the banner of patriotism and socialism, implement the basic line for the primary stage of socialism, safeguard stability in the society, strengthen services to national unity and strive for the promotion of socialist modernisation, establishment and improvement of a market economy, enhancement of political restructuring and socialist spiritual civilisation, emancipation and development of productive forces, consolidation and expansion of the united patriotic front and realisation of the grand goals of socialism with Chinese characteristics."

 Organization

 According to its constitution, the CDL "holds high the great banner of socialism with Chinese characteristics" and upholds the leadership of the CCP.
 The CDL is the second-ranking minor democratic party in China after the Revolutionary Committee of the Chinese Kuomintang.

 The CDL's highest body is the National Congress, held every five years.
 The National Congress has the powers to amend the Party constitution, elects the Central Committee, and hears the outgoing Central Committee's work report.
 The Central Committee is the Party's highest body between Congresses.
 The Central Committee convenes annually, and elects the Standing Committee of the Central Committee, including its chairperson and vice chairpersons.
 As of December 2023, the party has 30 province-level, and 412 prefecture-level city and county-level organizations.
 The CDL publishes the newspaper Popular Tribune (群言) and the Central Communications of the League (中央盟讯).
 Historically, the newspaper published the Guangming Daily.